ethauvin/semver-gradle/README.md

 `buildMetaKey`        | The build metadata property key.        | `version.buildMeta`
 `buildMetaPrefixKey`  | The build metadata prefix property key. | `version.buildMetaPrefix` `separatorKey`        | The separator property key.             | `version.separator`

+## Source Code Generation

+If you'd like to incorporate the version number data into your source code, please have a look at my [Semantic Version Annotation Processor](https://github.com/ethauvin/semver).